 As a United States government contractor, SLAC is subject to its governing agency's records regulations.
 Originally a contractor for the US Atomic Energy Commission (AEC), SLAC now contracts with an AEC successor agency, the US Department of Energy (DOE).
 DOE is, in turn, bound by the regulations of the US National Archives and Records Administration (NARA).
-Under the Federal Records Act, 44 United States Code (chapters 21, 29 and 33), it is the authority and responsibility of the Archivist of the United States to determine the retention and disposition of Federal Records.15 This determination is made in consultation with the creating Federal agency and its contractors, and is documented with mutually approved instruments called "records retention schedules."
+Under the Federal Records Act, 44 United States Code (chapters 21, 29 and 33), it is the authority and responsibility of the Archivist of the United States to determine the retention and disposition of Federal Records.20 This determination is made in consultation with the creating Federal agency and its contractors, and is documented with mutually approved instruments called "records retention schedules."

 After a multi-year period of study and negotiation, a work group composed of NARA appraisal archivists, DOE and DOE-contract-laboratory records managers and archivists produced a records retention schedule for the research and development records of the Department.
-DOE Schedule N1-434-96-9, United States Department Of Energy Research And Development Records Retention Schedule, was approved by DOE and NARA for implementation in 1998.
-This schedule, heavily influenced by the findings of the just-completed AIP Study of Multi-Institutional Collaborations, bases appraisal and disposition of research records on the importance of the projects or experiments which created them.16
+DOE Schedule N1-434-96-9, United States Department of Energy Research And Development Records Retention Schedule, was approved by DOE and NARA for implementation in 1998.
+This schedule, heavily influenced by the findings of the just-completed AIP Study of Multi-Institutional Collaborations, bases appraisal and disposition of research records on the importance of the projects or experiments which created them.21

 Experiments or projects are divided by the schedule into three levels.
-Level I experiments are those which received national or international awards of distinction; involve the active participation of nationally or internationally prominent investigators; or conduct research which results in a significant improvement in public health, safety, or other vital national interests.
+Level I experiments are those which have received national or international awards of distinction; involve the active participation of nationally or internationally prominent investigators; or have conducted research which results in a significant improvement in public health, safety, or other vital national interests.
 The significant records of Level I experiments are scheduled for permanent retention.
 Level II experiments involve research that leads to the development of a "first of its kind" process or product; improve an existing process, product, or application, or have implications for future research.
-Significant records of Level II experiments are those which do not fall into Level I or Level II; the records of these experiments or projects are scheduled for ten-years' retention.
+Significant records of Level II experiments are scheduled to be retained for 25 years.
+Level III experiments are those which do not fall into the Level I or Level II categories; the significant records of these experiments or projects are scheduled for ten-year retentions.